Vol. 3: (The Subliminal Verses): Recording

 In a Q&A for his book You're Making Me Hate You, Taylor stated that the first verse and chorus of the track "Circle" was written and recorded during the Iowa tour in 2001, and that it was the same take that ended up on the album.

-The group had mixed opinions regarding their experience of working with Rick Rubin.
+Band members were divided over their experience of working with producer Rubin; some doubted his commitment to Slipknot as he split his time between many artists at once.
 In 2008, Taylor said he met Rubin only four times during the entire recording of Vol. 3… and that Rubin barely showed up to the studio: "We were being charged horrendous amounts of money.
 And for me, if you're going to produce something, you're fucking there.
 I don't care who you are."
 He added: "He is overrated, he is overpaid, and I will never work with him again."
 Conversely, guitarist Jim Root said in that same interview, "A lot of the guys in the band say Rick was unavailable.
 And yeah, he takes on a lot of projects at one time, but he also does things that are beneficial.
 He would listen to what we'd done, then have us retrack things that needed work.
 He's kind of like Big Brother up on the hill.
 Even though he wasn't there physically every day, he was.
 [Vol. 3 is] my favorite record we've done."